Ashton Lambie

-Ashton Lambie (born December 12, 1990) is an American track cyclist known for being the first person to complete an Individual pursuit in under 4 minutes, and for his moustache.
+Ashton Lambie (born December 12, 1990) is an American track cyclist known for being the first person to complete an individual pursuit in under 4 minutes, and for his moustache.

 Career

 Lambie races on gravel in Kansas.
 In October 2015, he set the World Ultracycling Association record for cycling across his home state of Kansas from West to East.
-This record was surpassed a few months later in May of 2016.
+This record was surpassed a few months later in May 2016.
 In his debut at the Track National Championship, Lambie won the Individual Pursuit, and finished second in the omnium and points race.
 This earned Lambie a spot on Team USA.
 His first race with Team USA was the 2017 Pan-American Championships.